sheetalkalburgi/web-scraping/README.md

-# web-scraping
-## Web scraping algorithm for FDA and Health Canada website.
+# Web scraping algorithm for FDA and Health Canada website.

 Both FDA and Health Canada data follow a hierarchical organization.
 FDA data comprises of Chapter, Section and Subpart (Chapter > Section > Subpart).
 Similarly, Health Canada Data comprises of Chapter, Section and Subpart (Chapter > Section > Subpart).
 While performing the extraction process, it is important to note there exists a character restriction of 32K while writing to a CSV file.